open-vsx/publish-extensions/docs/extension_issues.md

 ## Errors in the publishing process

-If an extension on OpenVSX is outdated or never successfully been published (although listed in [`extensions.json`](https://github.com/open-vsx/publish-extensions/blob/master/extensions.json)), this is probably due to one of two things:
+If an extension on OpenVSX is outdated or has never been successfully published (despite being listed in [`extensions.json`](https://github.com/open-vsx/publish-extensions/blob/master/extensions.json)), the cause is likely one of the following:

 1. The extension has some abnormal build prerequisites, we build everything inside the same Ubuntu VM, which might cause problems like:
     - a CLI tool is not installed